freelawproject/free.law/content/pages/recap.md

 });
 </script>

-If you use PACER, you should consider installing RECAP.
+If you use PACER, install RECAP.
 Once installed, every docket or PDF you purchase on PACER will be added to the [RECAP Archive][archive].
 Anything somebody else has added to the archive will be available to you for free — right in PACER itself.

 Tens of thousands of people have used RECAP.
-To join them, simply install it using the buttons below, and then use PACER as you normally would.
+To join them, simply install it using the button above, and then use PACER as you normally would.
 It's that simple.